Pier Paolo Creanza

 Publications

-Institutions, trade and growth: the ancient Greek case of proxenia [SSRN] [Replication kit] - Forthcoming on the Journal of Economic History
+Institutions, trade and growth: the ancient Greek case of proxenia [Paper] [Replication kit] - Journal of Economic History, Volume 84, Issue 1 (Lead Article)

 Recent scholarship contends that ancient Mediterranean economies grew intensively.
 An explanation is Smithian growth spurred by reductions in transaction costs and increased trade flows.
 This paper argues that an ancient Greek institution, proxenia, was among the innovations that allowed such growth in the period 500-0 BCE.
 Proxenia entailed a Greek city-state declaring a foreigner to be its ‘public friend’, a status that conferred both duties and privileges.
 Arguably, the functions performed by ‘public friends’ could facilitate economic transactions between communities.
 Accordingly, network and regression analyses establish a strong relation between proxenia grants and trade intensity.